RiyaBhandari07/AI-ML_Diabetes_Risk_Prediction_Using_R/README.md

 According to projections by the International Diabetes Federation (IDF), by the year 2050, approximately 1 in 8 adults—an estimated 853 million people—will be living with diabetes, marking a 46% increase.
 Over 90% of these cases are expected to be type 2 diabetes, which is influenced by a combination of socioeconomic, demographic, environmental, and genetic factors.
 In India alone, the Indian Council of Medical Research (ICMR) estimated in 2023 that 101 million people—11.4% of the population—are currently living with diabetes.

 ## 🎯Motivation
-Belonging to a Biotech stream and have worked in healthcare industry, I love to research about on-going advancement in medicine and pharmaceutical world.
-Upon completion of ML and deep learning studies, I was intrigued to work on ML project related to healthcare involving real-world data and came across [Pima Indians Diabetes Database](https://archive.ics.uci.edu/dataset/34/diabetes)  featured on UCI and Kaggle.
+Coming from a biotech background and having worked in the healthcare industry, I love staying updated on new medical breakthroughs.
+Upon completion of machine learning and deep learning studies, I was intrigued to work on ML project related to real world healthcare problem and came across [Pima Indians Diabetes Database](https://archive.ics.uci.edu/dataset/34/diabetes)  featured on UCI and Kaggle.

  What began as an exploratory data analysis and model comparison quickly turned into a full-fledged machine learning project, I started by implementing five supervised algorithms—Logistic Regression, K-Nearest Neighbors, Decision Tree, Random Forest, and Support Vector Machine.
-My curiosity dove me deeper by incorporating SMOTE and GridSearchCV for hyperparameter tuning which brought the model performance to the next level.
+My curiosity led me to delve deeper by incorporating SMOTE and GridSearchCV for hyperparameter tuning which brought the model performance to the next level.

 Just when I thought the project was done, a nudge in my brain cell pushed me further.
 I wanted to see my work come to life.
 That’s when I decided to build an interactive web application using R Shiny.
 The result?
 A user-friendly, AI/ML-powered app for real-time diabetes risk prediction— **End-to-End Healthcare ML project**.